iaskeyz69/Mirror-Backup-Script/README.md

 - Customize the configuration settings according to your requirements before running the script.
 - The `SyncLog.txt` file will be created automatically in the `automatic-backup` folder.

-For any issues or suggestions, please contact [your contact information].